 Lecturer - Teaching and Research

 News: Thanks for your visiting.
-We currently have a PhD studentship for UK/EU students and international students can be recommended for Vice-Chancellor and CSC scholarship, please get in touch if you are interested.
+We currently have a PhD studentship for UK/EU students, please get in touch if you are interested.
 More details can be found here.

 Dr Zhihua Xie took up his lectureship in the School of Engineering at Cardiff University in January 2017 from Imperial College London.
 He obtained Ph.D. in Computational Fluid Dynamics (CFD) in 2010 from the University of Leeds, funded by the Marie Curie EST Fellowship.
 He worked as a research associate in computational hydraulics at Cardiff University from 2010 to 2012 and a research associate in numerical modelling of multiphase flows on the EPSRC MEMPHIS Programme Grant (www.memphis-multiphase.org) at Imperial College London between 2013 and 2016.
 His main research interest is in developing CFD codes for predicting interfacial and multiphase flows in environmental and industrial problems.